SISE-Web-Development-Environments/assignment2-308458470-308294396/README.md

 ## App Info
 Link to the website: https://sise-web-development-environments.github.io/assignment2-yaar-amit/

-> The "Ms.Pacman" we app created using Html, CSS, and JS as part of the second assignment in the "Web Development Environments" course.
+> The "Ms.Pacman" web app created using Html, CSS, and JS as part of the second assignment in the "Web Development Environments" course.

 ### Authors